erinhengel/readability/README.md

 Each step can be executed individually by following the steps outlined below.
 Alternatively, the Bash script `4-master.sh` completes all four steps automatically.

-To run `4-master.sh`, install the latest version of [WolframScript](https://www.wolfram.com/wolframscript/) and follow the instructions under the `1-update-textatistic.py` and `3-master.do` headings for installing `Textatistic` and an SQLite driver.
+To run `4-master.sh`, install the latest version of [WolframScript](https://www.wolfram.com/wolframscript/) and follow the instructions under the `1-update-textatistic.py` and `3-master.do` headings for installing `Textatistic` and an SQLite driver, respectively.
 Then, navigate to the project's root directory and issue the following command in a Bash shell:

 ```bash
 sh 4-master.sh
 ```

-`4-master.sh` was last run on X August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
-Computation took X hours, X minutes and X seconds to run.
+`4-master.sh` was last run on 16 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
+Computation took 7 hours, 54 minutes and 30 seconds to run.

 ### `1-update-textatistic.py`